datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 `@instructions`
 We are going to start by looking at just three functions: sum, range, and sort.
 Each function is run by writing function(x) where "function" is the name of the function and "x" is the variable you are running it on.
 You can also save the output of a function as a new variable just like you would store another variable: "y <- function(x)"

-The functions that we will us here are relatively simple:
+The functions that we will use here are relatively simple:
 - sum: returns the summation of all the numbers in the vector you give it.
 - range: returns the minimum and maximum value present in the vector you give it.
 - sort: returns the vector you gave it but reordered from lowest to highest